Warsaw Pact invasion of Czechoslovakia: Later reactions and revisionism

 On 4 December 1989, Mikhail Gorbachev and other Warsaw Pact leaders drafted a statement which called the 1968 invasion a mistake.
 The statement, released by the Soviet news agency Tass, said that sending in troops constituted "interference in the internal affairs of a sovereign Czechoslovakia and it must be condemned."
 The Soviet government also said that the 1968 action was "an unbalanced, inadequate approach, an interference in the affairs of a friendly country".
 Gorbachev later said that Dubček "believed that he could build socialism with a human face.
 I have only a good opinion of him."

 The invasion was also condemned by the newly appointed Russian President Boris Yeltsin ("We condemn it as an aggression, as an attack on a sovereign, stand-up state as interference in its internal affairs").
-During a state visit to Prague, on 1 March 2006, also Vladimir Putin said that the Russian Federation bore moral responsibility for the invasion, referring to his predecessor Yeltsin's description of 1968 as an act of aggression: "When President Yeltsin visited the Czech Republic in 1993 he was not speaking just for himself, he was speaking for the Russian Federation and for the Russian people.
+During a state visit to Prague, on 1 March 2006, Vladimir Putin said that the Russian Federation bore moral responsibility for the invasion, referring to his predecessor Yeltsin's description of 1968 as an act of aggression: "When President Yeltsin visited the Czech Republic in 1993 he was not speaking just for himself, he was speaking for the Russian Federation and for the Russian people.
 Today, not only do we respect all agreements signed previously – we also share all the evaluations that were made at the beginning of the 1990s...
 I must tell you with absolute frankness – we do not, of course, bear any legal responsibility.
 But the moral responsibility is there, of course".

 Dubček stated: "My problem was not having a crystal ball to foresee the Russian invasion.
 At no point between January and August 20, in fact, did I believe that it would happen."